ionut1993255/neighborhood-explorer-frontend/README.md

 Welcome to `Neighborhood Explorer`, an interactive application designed to help you explore countries and territories around the world.
 This project combines `styled-components`, `React Router DOM`, custom hooks, authentication and other features to provide a seamless user experience for discovering detailed information about different countries.

+## Installation Guide

+1. Install the backend by following the instructions at <a href="https://github.com/ionut1993255/neighborhood-explorer-backend">`Neighborhood Explorer API`</a>.
+2. Start the backend server according to its documentation.
+3. Install frontend dependencies using `yarn install`.
+4. Run the frontend development server using `yarn start`.
+5. Open your browser and navigate to <a href="http://localhost:3000">`http://localhost:3000`</a> to view the application.

 ## Key Features

 - **Dynamic Exploration**: Discover detailed information about each country, including its location, population, language and currency.